moveit/moveit.ros.org/documentation/faqs/index.markdown

 _What is the difference between MoveIt! and ROS?_

+  * MoveIt! runs on top of ROS (Robot Operating System).
-  * ROS (Robot Operating System) is an open-source meta-operating system for robots that provides low-level functionality like a build system, message passing, device drivers and some integrated capabilities like navigation.
+  * ROS is an open-source meta-operating system for robots that provides low-level functionality like a build system, message passing, device drivers and some integrated capabilities like navigation.
 MoveIt! provides functionality for kinematics, motion/path planning, collision checking, 3D perception, robot interaction and much, much more.
 MoveIt! is a primary source of a lot of the functionality for manipulation (and mobile manipulation) in ROS.
 MoveIt! builds on the ROS messaging and build systems and utilizes some of the common tools in ROS like the ROS Visualizer (Rviz) and the ROS robot format (URDF).
 MoveIt! is fast becoming the entry point into ROS, especially through the use of the MoveIt!
 Setup Assistant for configuring new robots.

 _What is the difference between MoveIt! and Arm Navigation?_